 Vancouver-based artist Howie Tsui (Tsui Ho Yan / 徐浩恩) was born in Hong Kong and raised in Lagos, Nigeria and Thunder Bay.
 He works in a variety of media to construct tense, fictive environments that subvert canonized art forms and narrative genres, often from the traditional Chinese literati class.
 Tsui synthesizes diverging socio-cultural anxieties around superstition, trauma, acculturation, and otherness through a distinctly outsider lens to advocate for liminal and diasporic experiences.

-Much thanks to the BC Arts Council and Canada Council for the Arts for their generous support of Retainers of Anarchy - a recent solo exhibit that premiered at the Vancouver Art Gallery, with upcoming dates at OCAT Xi'an, the Ottawa Art Gallery and the Art Gallery of Greater Victoria.
+Much thanks to the BC Arts Council and Canada Council for the Arts for their generous support of Retainers of Anarchy - a recent solo exhibit that premiered at the Vancouver Art Gallery, with upcoming dates at OCAT Xi'an, Ottawa Art Gallery, Art Gallery of Greater Victoria and Art Gallery of New South Wales.

 Articles, Reviews, Interviews